cartographer-project/cartographer/docs/source/configuration.rst

 double resolution
   Resolution of the map in meters.

-double half_length
-  Half the width/height of each submap, its "radius".

 int32 num_range_data
   Number of scans before adding a new submap.
 Each submap will get twice the number of scans inserted: First for initialization without being matched